 Bachelor of Science, Department of Natural Resources.
 Cornell University, College of Agriculture and Life Sciences; Ithaca, New York.

+Program Director/Vice-President, Marine Conservation Biology Institute (now Marine Conservation Institute).
+January 1997 – March 2001.
 Ran Washington DC office of nonprofit conservation organization dedicated to advancing the science of marine conservation biology.
 Organized and facilitated scientific workshops.
-Conveyed information to policymakers, scientists, and the public in the popular and scientific literature.
+Shared information with policymakers, scientists, and the public in popular and scientific literature.

 Policy Analyst, Sierra Club Legal Defense Fund (now Earthjustice).
 July 1995 – October 1996.
 Evaluated the impacts of federal water projects and policies on wildlife habitat.
 Influenced legislation by analyzing legislative proposals, working with conservation allies and communicating information to Congress.

 Evaluator/Senior Evaluator, U.S. General Accounting Office (now Government Accountability Office).
 January 1990 – July 1995.
 Designed, researched, and wrote reports and testimony for Congress evaluating federal environmental programs in the Interior Department, Army Corps of Engineers, and National Oceanic and Atmospheric Administration.

 Public Affairs Assistant, The Ecological Society of America.
 September 1985- June 1987.
 Worked with scientists to increase scientific input in national environmental policymaking.